Join Us

 Deep learning for semantic remote scene understanding

-Human-in-the-loop Natural Language Interaction for Remote Telerobotics
+Natural Language Interaction using LLMs

-Prospective students should have a degree in Computer Science, Engineering, or other related fields, and would be beneficial to have relevant competencies in natural language processing and large language model APIs (ChatGPT, Bard, etc.), coding (C/C++, Python), deep learning algorithms, VR software (Unity, Unreal Engine), and VR hardware devices (HTC Vive, Meta Quest), etc. Experience with robotic software (ROS, Gazebo) and hardware (manipulators, mobile robots) is a plus!
+Project: This PhD project will benefit from a strong multidisciplinary approach at the interface of Computer Science and Robotics and will focus on evaluating the usability and user experience aspects for accessible telerobotics using mixed reality.
+Prospective students should have a degree in Computer Science, Engineering, or other related fields, and would be beneficial to have relevant competencies in computer vision, coding (C/C++, Python), deep learning algorithms (YOLO, TensorFlow), VR software (Unity, Unreal Engine), and VR hardware devices (HTC Vive, Meta Quest), etc. Experience with robotic software (ROS2, Gazebo) and hardware (manipulators, mobile robots) is a plus!

 Application Requirements for Fully Funded Studentships in the School of Computer Science